KansasCityWomeninTechnology/djangofest_tutorial/en/deploy/README.md

 *.code-workspace
 ```

-And save it as `.gitignore` in the "djangogirls" folder.
+And save it as `.gitignore` in the "djangofest" folder.

 > **Note** The dot at the beginning of the file name is important!
 If you're having any difficulty creating it (Macs don't like you to create files that begin with a dot via the Finder, for example), then use the "Save As" feature in your editor; it's bulletproof.
 And be sure not to add `.txt`, `.py`, or any other extension to the file name -- it will only be recognized by Git if the name is just `.gitignore`.
 Linux and MacOS treat files with a name that starts with `.` (such as `.gitignore`) as hidden